melaniewalsh/mwalsh/_pages/cv.md

 ### Peer-Reviewed Articles & Book Chapters

-Melanie Walsh and Maria Antoniak, "The Goodreads 'Classics': A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism," *Post45* and *Journal of Cultural Analytics*, 2021.
+Melanie Walsh and Maria Antoniak, "The Goodreads 'Classics': A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism," *Post45* and *Journal of Cultural Analytics*, April 2021.

-Maria Antoniak, Melanie Walsh, and David Mimno, "Tags, Borders, and Catalogs: Social Re-Working of Genre on LibraryThing," *Proceedings of the ACM on Human-Computer Interaction* (CSCW), 2021.
+Maria Antoniak, Melanie Walsh, and David Mimno, ["Tags, Borders, and Catalogs: Social Re-Working of Genre on LibraryThing,"](https://maria-antoniak.github.io/resources/2021_cscw_librarything_genres.pdf) *Proceedings of the ACM on Human-Computer Interaction* (CSCW), 2021.

 Melanie Walsh, [“Tweets of a Native Son: The Quotation and Recirculation of James Baldwin from Black Power to #BlackLivesMatter,”](http://tweetsofanativeson.com/Publications) *American Quarterly*, 70, no. 3 (2018).